Skip to main content

 “What happened, Raja?”
 He asked as Raja Viraj looked away.
 “You look perplexed.
 Did something happen?”

 Raja Viraj cleared his throat.
 This was more difficult than he had imagined.
 He had told the guards that he would be the one to give Ishaan Dev the news of Kumari Advika’s demise.
 He had practised in his head how to put it in words and imagined how the king would react.
 Did he care for her still?
 Was he as aloof as he acted?
 Did he hate her?
 Raja Viraj had no idea.
-When he took his leave from Mait the rumours were too many.
+When he took his leave from Mait, the rumours were too many.
 She killed herself because she could not forget the Suryapalian prince.
 She aided his attack and died in guilt.
 Someone killed her.
-The more Raja Viraj thought of it the more confused he was.
+The more Raja Viraj thought of it, the more confused he was.
 It was also evident from Rajkumar Advait’s words that they knew more than they were letting on.
-Whether it was to save their princess’ dignity or to catch her killers he couldn’t tell.
+Whether it was to save their princess’s dignity or to catch her killers, he couldn’t tell.

 “It is Kumari Advika.”
 He cleared his throat.
 Ishaan Dev frowned.